Hillcrest Mountain

 March 31, 2007

-We had no prior knowledge of the mountain but a study of the map of the area showed a promising route: we could hike up a 4x4 road a short way before leaving it to head up the south end of the mountain.
-Although we weren't, in fact, able to escape the bad weather, we did find our way to the summit.
+We had no prior knowledge of the mountain, but after studying a map, I saw an auspicious route: we could hike up a 4x4 road a short way before leaving it to head up the south end of the mountain.
+Although we weren't, in fact, able to escape the bad weather, we were able to find our way to the summit.

-Once on the ridge we plodded to the summit.
-Unfortunately clouds and falling snow obscured our views the entire trip.
-We saw little of nearby Turtle Mountain to the north or the Flathead Range to the West.
-Still, it was nice to venture in a different area when there is little new to climb so early in the season.
+Once on the ridge, we plodded to the summit.
+Unfortunately low clouds and falling snow obscured our views the entire trip.
+We saw little of nearby Turtle Mountain to the north or the Flathead Range to the West, and it was pointless to take a summit panorama.
+Still, it was nice to venture in a different area when there are few climbs so early in the season.

 Hillcrest Mountain on a clear, late summer day